b33p-sh33p/b33p-sh33p/README.md

 :male_sign: i go by he/him pronouns.

-:speech_balloon: if you need to reach me, i am available on discord at `b33p sh33p#1787`

 :school: i don't really have any special qualifications or anything, i'm only 14 and nowhere near college. however, developing stuff on computers has been a big interest of mine since i was about 10!

 if you're going to  be working or interacting with me or anything, here's some things you should know: